 In the last article I told you about several benefits of flax seed for your homestead medicine chest.
 In that article I only scratched the surface.

 In this article I’ll explore another use for flax — jelling it to use it as a base for homemade hand sanitizers.
 Since flax is rich in omega 3 oil it is a beneficial moisturizer.
-It has the jell consistency of aloevera gel, without the added preservatives, colours, and chemicals.
+It has the gel consistency of aloe vera gel, without the added preservatives, colours, and chemicals.
 Its also easier on your budget because you can make it at home, as needed.

 Commercial hand sanitizers are full of toxic chemicals, artificial colours, and stuff you don’t want your kids to put in their mouth.
 Plus they are expensive to buy, especially if you only use them when travelling.
 This recipe makes a moisturizing hand sanitizer from a few simple ingredients that you probably already have at home.
 You can use this to refill a bottle of hand sanitizer that you already have on hand or use it in a canning jar with a pump dispenser on the lid.